Customizations

 The screenshot shows the default scan rule this organization has at the top of the customization rule list, with the details of the applying tag replaced by the status as the default rule.

 Default rules are applied by default to all APIs in your organization.
-If APIs are tagged to apply other customization rules as well, the rule applied with the tag takes precedence over default rule: for example, if you tag your API to apply an audit rule, then the default audit rule is completely ignored.
+If APIs are tagged to apply other customization rules as well, the directives from the rule applied with the tag takes precedence over default rule.
+You can see all customization rules that apply to a particular API on the API summary tab.

 Customizations for mandatory tag categories